-Our Common Stock has been considered a Penny Stock.
+Our Common Stock is considered a Penny Stock.

-During 2018 to date, 2017, 2016 and most of 2015, the price of our common stock has traded below \$5.00 per share, and therefore has been treated as a penny stock.
+During the first six months of 2019, and for the years of 2018, 2017 and 2016, the price of our common stock has traded below \$5.00 per share, and therefore is treated as a penny stock.
 Penny stocks generally are equity securities with a price of less than \$5.00.
 Penny stock rules require a broker-dealer, prior to a transaction in a penny stock not otherwise exempt from the rules, to deliver a standardized risk disclosure document that provides information about penny stocks and the risks in the penny stock market.
 The broker-dealer also must provide the customer with current bid and offer quotations for the penny stock, the compensation of the broker-dealer and its salesperson in the transaction, and monthly account statements showing the market value of each penny stock held in the customer's account.
 The broker-dealer must also make a special written determination that the penny stock is a suitable investment for the purchaser and receive the purchaser's written agreement to the transaction.
-These requirements may have the effect of reducing the level of trading activity, if any, in the secondary market for a security that becomes subject to the penny stock rules.
+These requirements have the effect of reducing the level of trading activity, if any, in the secondary market for a security that becomes subject to the penny stock rules.
 The additional burdens imposed upon broker-dealers by such requirements may discourage broker-dealers from effecting transactions in our securities, which could severely limit their market price and liquidity of our securities.
 These requirements may restrict the ability of broker-dealers to sell our common stock and may affect your ability to resell our common stock.